-The Java Runtime Environment (JRE) allows applets written in the Java programming language to run inside various browsers.
+The Java Runtime Environment (JRE) allows applets written in the Java programming language to run inside various browsers in a secure environment.
 Java is installed in many Windows, Mac, and Linux browsers and is often updated automatically.
+Learn more.

 How to Obtain